Facet Joint Pain

 Facet Joint Injections

-Facet joint injections are sometimes used to confirm a diagnosis and provide short-term (a week or two) relief.
+Facet joint injections m confirm a diagnosis and provide short-term (a week or two) relief.
 Researchers have found that facet joint injections are less effective than patients who exercise in the long-term.
-(Mayer et al 2004)
+(Mayer et al. 2004)

-Radiofrequency is sometimes used in chronic cases which do not respond to physiotherapy treatment.
-Radiofrequency cauterizes the nerve, providing pain relief for a period of time.
-The downside is that the pain normally returns when the nerve regrows within a few months.
+Radiofrequency may assist chronic cases which do not respond to physiotherapy treatment.
+Radiofrequency cauterises the nerve, providing pain relief for a while.
+The downside is that the pain returns typically when the nerve regrows within a few months.

-Every case of facet joint pain is different.
-Please check with your physiotherapist for their professional opinion. on what treatment plan is best for you.
+Every case of facet joint arthropathy is different.
+Please check with your physiotherapist for their professional opinion.

 FAQ’s about Facet Joint Pain